TheOneTEM/viggoca-task-3/README.md

 The function will return the new FEN string if a valid move was made, otherwise it will return the original FEN string.

 The library can't castle or en passant, as I did not have time to complete those.

+## Unexpected Behaviour

+Bishops, rooks, queens, and kings can't move unless the move is a capture.